swarmer/cookiecutter-pypackage-medium/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Install the project into your environment. (``pip install -e .``)
 * Register_ your project with PyPI.